acch/ansible-scale-gui/README.md

 ```
 scale_gui_email_recipients_name: 'acme_email_recipient_name'
 scale_gui_email_recipients_address: 'email_recipient_address@acme.com'
-removed - scale_gui_email_recipients_components: 'SCALEMGMT='
 scale_gui_email_recipients_components_security_level: 'SCALEMGMT=WARNING'
 scale_gui_email_recipients_reports: 'DISK,GPFS'
 scale_gui_email_recipients_quotaNotification ' --quotaNotification' ##if defined it enabled quota Notification
 scale_gui_email_recipients_quotathreshold: '70.0'
 ```
-- Example: Issue  the  following  command to add an email recipient named "acme_email_recipient_name" who is registered to receive reports on quota violations over 70% of the hard limit as well as an email for every
+- Example: Issue  the  following  command to add an e-mail recipient named "acme_email_recipient_name" who is registered to receive reports on quota violations over 70% of the hard limit as well as an email for every
 WARNING event of the components SCALEMGMT and a report for all events of the components GPFS and DISK